mzeman/multiplayerArcadeSpaceGame/docs/comprehensive_game_documentation.md

 *   Manages WebSocket connections.
 *   Assigns unique IDs and colors to connecting players.
-*   Maintains the authoritative state: `players`, `playerBullets`, `enemyBullets`, enemy state (via `EnemyWaveManagerCore`), `waveNumber`.
+*   Maintains the authoritative state: `players` (including `lives`, `isActive`, `isInvincible`), `playerBullets`, `enemyBullets` (including `bulletType`), enemy state (via `EnemyWaveManagerCore`), `waveNumber`, `gameState` ('playing' or 'gameOver').
 *   Listens for client messages: `input` (movement/firing), `ready` (to start game), `requestRestart`.
 *   Runs a fixed-tick game loop (`updateGameState` at ~60Hz):
-    *   Updates player positions based on last received input.
+    *   Updates active player positions based on last received input (ignores input from inactive players).
-    *   Creates player bullets based on `fire` input and client-provided details (ID, position, velocity).
+    *   Creates player bullets based on `fire` input from active players.
-    *   Updates all bullet positions (player and enemy) and removes out-of-bounds bullets.
+    *   Updates all bullet positions and removes out-of-bounds bullets.
     *   Updates enemy state (position, visibility) via `EnemyWaveManagerCore.update()`.
-    *   Handles enemy firing logic (Normal and Falcon types).
-    *   Performs all collision detection (Player Bullet vs Enemy, Enemy Bullet vs Player, Enemy vs Player) using AABB checks.
+    *   Handles enemy firing logic, enforcing a limit of one shot per enemy type per second across all enemies.
+    *   Performs collision detection, checking player invincibility before applying damage.
-    *   Updates entity states based on collisions (player lives, enemy active status).
+    *   Updates entity states based on collisions (player `lives`, player `isActive`, enemy `active`).
+    *   Checks if all players are inactive to set `gameState` to 'gameOver'.
-    *   Handles wave progression via `EnemyWaveManagerCore`.
+    *   Handles wave progression via `EnemyWaveManagerCore` if `gameState` is 'playing'.
 *   Broadcasts the complete `authoritativeState` to all clients regularly.
-*   Handles game state resets on `requestRestart`.
+*   Handles game state resets on `requestRestart` (resets `gameState`, player `lives`/`isActive`, bullets, wave).

 ### 3.3 Client Responsibilities (`src/scenes/GameScene.ts`)

 *   Connects to the server via WebSocket (`MultiplayerClient`).
 *   Sends `ready` message after splash screen.
-*   Sends `input` messages (movement state, fire state, predicted bullet details) to the server on user interaction.
+*   Sends `input` messages (movement, fire, predicted bullet details) to the server if the local player is active.
+*   Sends `toggleInvincible` message when CTRL key is pressed if the local player is active.
 *   Receives `authoritativeState` messages from the server.
 *   Reconciles local game objects with the server state:
     *   Creates/updates/destroys player sprites (interpolating remote players, directly setting local player).
     *   Creates/updates/destroys enemy sprites (interpolating movement).
     *   Reconciles player bullets (correcting predicted bullets, creating/destroying others).
-    *   Reconciles enemy bullets (creating/updating/destroying).
+    *   Reconciles enemy bullets, applying an orange tint to sprites identified with `bulletType: 'falcon'`.
 *   Renders the game world based on the reconciled state.
 *   Updates UI elements (`GameHUD`) based on received state.
+*   Displays "Waiting..." text if the local player is inactive (`isActive: false`) but the overall `gameState` is 'playing'.
-*   Displays `GameOverUI` based on local player lives (updated by `CollisionManager` based on local detection, though authoritative lives come from server) and sends `requestRestart` on button click.
+*   Displays `GameOverUI` only when the server's `gameState` is 'gameOver'.
+Sends `requestRestart` on button click.
+*   Applies a pulsating visual effect to the local player sprite when `isInvincible` is true in the server state.
 *   Manages client-side managers (`InputManager`, `CollisionManager`, `EnemyWaveManager` adapter, `GameHUD`, `GameOverUI`).
 *   Handles client-side prediction for locally fired bullets.